 Seems a bit sketchy to you?
 It might be.

 We generally try to recommend products made by companies who make only products that are proven to help people.
 For example, a company that makes organic tampons, pads, and period panties.
-Or, a menstrual cup company that also makes reusable cloth pads.
+Or, a menstrual cup company that also makes reusable cloth napkins.

 As of 2017, the company is run by six male executives.
 Now we certainly don’t think men aren’t capable of making great products for women.